21-Page Dental Template Customisation in 38 Days — White-Label for a US Marketing Agency

 The Brief

 A US marketing agency delivered us a Figma design for Coastal Cosmetic & Family Dentistry and a deployment target on their branded WP Engine template system.
-The agency had already done the upstream work: client requirements, design audit, hosting setup, and content sourcing.
-What they needed was a development team to map the Figma onto the template faithfully and sustain the QA loop for as long as the agency’s review process required.
+By the time it reached us, the agency had handled everything upstream: client requirements, design audit, hosting setup, and content sourcing.
+The gap they were filling was a development team that would lay the Figma over the template without distortion and keep the QA loop running as long as their review process demanded.

 Risk context.
 When a template customisation runs alongside an active rebrand — new practice name, new doctor lineup, new logo, new colour tokens — the failure mode is a dev team that hard-codes the old brand into template structure and then bills rework to reverse it.
 The agency was hiring for a customisation that could absorb upstream brand evolution in-flight: brand assets swapped without destabilising the template layer beneath them, and no iteration charged twice.